jefvel/hashlink-launcher/README.md

 Set the variables to correct values in the top of `src/Main.hx`.
 If you used the same package names, you only need to change `bintrayUser` and `bintrayRepo`.

-Then you can style it a bit however you want.
+Then you can style it to your needs.

 ## Deploying packages